delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 Here's a direct message I sent to someone after going to one of their talks:

 >Dear Cain, I was at your Natwest talk at the University of Liverpool.
 I really enjoyed it and I noticed you talked about API's and Cryptocurrencies.
 Being a computer scientist this really intrigued me!
 Do you happen to have any upcoming talks about fintech, cryptocurrencies, apps or maybe even personal brand development at Natwest?

+Here's a message my friend [Kunal](https://www.linkedin.com/in/kunal-agarwala/) sent to someone as a follow up:

+>Hello,
+> I was at the technology showcase event in Manchester today and found your input in the panel very intereting.
+I have already secured a place on the spring week in Radbroke and look forward to potentially working with you.
+>
+> Many thanks,
+> Kunal Agarwala

 # Styles of Interview